 Camila YaDeau is a PhD candidate in the Department of Rhetoric with a Designated Emphasis in Critical Theory.
 She holds a BA in Philosophy from Yale University.
 Her interdisciplinary research brings together comparative political theory, intellectual history, China studies, post-colonial theory and literary theory of translation.
 Her dissertation, “Reconstructing the Political: Yan Fu, Liang Qichao and the Genealogy of Chinese Liberalism,” examines the relationship between liberalism, nationalism and state power in Chinese interpretations of liberalism during the long 20th century.

-Research Interests: early-modern and modern Anglo-European political theory, modern Chinese intellectual history, pre-modern and modern Chinese political philosophy, postcolonial studies, 19th and 20th-century Continental philosophy, critical theory, French theory, theory of translation, and philosophy of history.
+Early-modern and modern Anglo European political theory, modern Chinese intellectual history, pre-modern and modern Chinese political philosophy, postcolonial studies, 19 th and 20 th -century Continental philosophy, theory of translation, and philosophy of history.